A hand holding a small white card with the message 'I can't do it' written on it, while a pair of scissors is cutting through the card.

 There are often lessons inherent in life’s challenges, if we look for them.
 A medical diagnosis, for example, can reorient someone toward what’s really important in life.
 In the face of adversity, the likelihood is that there is an inner truth we can uncover.

-Difficulties in life can help us to know ourselves deeper.
+Difficulties in life can help us to know ourselves more deeply.

 They can be an opportunity to connect with who we are and what we need.
 For example, the loss of a job can be met with panic or direct us toward our life’s true path.